grange-insurance/BankOcrKata/README.md

 Note that the answers change for older stories as more requirements are added.
 Therefore early stories have different answer files for later compliance levels.

-## Working the Kata Yourself

-If you want to work this kata starting with this repo, then checkout the tag 'start-here' in this repo.
-That will give you all the user stories in a RSpec/Given format.
-Create a branch and work your own solution.

-Enjoy!

--- Jim Weirich (jimweirich on GitHub)

 # Original Description (from the Coding Dojo wiki)